LanceStasinski/PWW-exercise/README.md

 - Uses icon SVGs from iconmonstr
 - Uses a file structure that separates the main sections of the page
 - Unit testing with Jest and React Testing Library
+- Passes Accessibility test on Google Lighthouse with 96% (remaining 4% is due to colors that don't have enough contrast and the colors were chosen by the designer)

 ## Features